Skip to content

 print(f"Completions: {completions}")

 Daytona provides methods to notify the LSP server when files are opened or closed.
-This enables features like diagnostics and completion tracking for the specified files.
+This enables completion and symbol tracking for the specified files.

 # Notify server that a file is open